Best of Both Worlds: Enrich Your Career Amidst the Stunning Landscape of Nagano

 Cho: Reflecting on my job search, I’m confident that Hioki was the right choice for me.
 However, it’s important to recognize that Hioki might not be the right fit for everyone.
 I encourage job seekers to think carefully about what makes a company the right fit for them.
 I hope my story can serve as a guide to help others make the best career choices for themselves.

-Current Openings at Hioki
+Current Job Openings at Hioki

 - Battery (Electrochemical) Engineer